digital-asset/daml-finance/docs/source/tutorials/getting-started/intro.rst

 **************************

 In addition to Daml Finance, there also a separate Daml Finance Reference App.
-It showcases several of the Daml Finance capabilites in a web based graphical user interface.
+It showcases several of the Daml Finance capabilites in a web-based graphical user interface.

 If you are interested in trying out the Daml Finance Reference App locally, you can clone the repo and follow the installation instructions on the `Daml Finance Reference App GitHub page <https://github.com/digital-asset/daml-finance-app>`_.